darodriguezf97/Hubspot-Contacts-Management/README.md

 This repository contains a Python library for preprocessing and enriching HubSpot CRM contact data.
 The library utilizes the HubSpot API to collect allowed contacts and then provides functions to recognize country and city information, extract email addresses, and format phone numbers according to location.

 ### Key Features
-`contact_collection`: Retrieves allowed contacts from HubSpot API applying pagination and rate limiting `country_recognition`: Identifies country and city from location data on a per-contact basis `found_emails`: Extracts email address from raw_email string for a given contact `fix_phone_numbers`: Formats phone numbers by country using phonenumbers library The library aims to provide an easy way to enrich contact data from HubSpot before further processing and analysis.
-By handling API interactions, location parsing, and phone number formatting it simplifies downstream data wrangling.
+A library aiming to provide the correct data pre-proccessing contact data from HubSpot before further analysis.
+It contains fundamental functions to perform a ETL process, like:

+`contact_collection`: Retrieves allowed contacts from HubSpot API applying pagination and rate limiting

+`manage_duplicates`: Manage duplicate contacts from the contacts list to filter the list of contacts

+`country_recognition`: Identifies country and city from location data on a per-contact basis

+`found_emails`: Extracts email address from raw_email string for a given contact

+`fix_phone_numbers`: Formats phone numbers by country using phonenumbers library

+Also, it stores:

+1. A Jupyter NoteBook where a data pipeline covering an entire ETL Process to migrate all contact records from the Source HubSpot Account to your HubSpot Account automatically.

+2. The Extraction and Transformation data results in .csv file format.

+3. A file with the answers to the test questions.

 The code follows Python best practices and principles such as: